cloudspannerecosystem/autoscaler/scaler/README.md

 The Scaler function receives a message from the Poller function that includes the utilization metrics for a single Spanner instance.
-It compares the metric values with the [recommended thresholds][spanner-metrics] and if any of the thresholds are exceeded, the Scaler function will adjust the number of nodes in the Spanner instance accordingly.
+It compares the metric values with the [recommended thresholds][spanner-metrics], plus or minus an [allowed margin](poller/README.md#margins).
+The Scaler function determines if the instance should be scaled, the number of nodes it should be scaled to and adjusts the number of nodes in the Spanner instance accordingly.

 ## Scaling methods

-The Scaler function supports three scaling methods out of the box: * [STEPWISE](scaling-methods/stepwise.js): This is the default method used by the Scaler.
+The Scaler function supports three scaling methods out of the box:

+*   [STEPWISE](scaling-methods/stepwise.js): This is the default method used by the Scaler.
 It suggests adding or removing nodes using fixed step amount defined by the parameter `stepSize`.
 In an overload situation, when the instance High Priority CPU utilization is over 90%, the Scaler uses the `overloadStepSize` parameter instead.

 *   [LINEAR](scaling-methods/linear.js): This method suggests adding or removing nodes calculated with a simple linear